alessandrobarro/madqn/README.md

-# Qtrip MADQN
+# Qtrip MADQN - Abstract

-The presented Qtrip algorithm stands as a testament to the power and versatility of reinforcement learning techniques.
-Designed as a travel optimization tool, its foundational philosophy lies in tailoring travel recommendations to individual user preferences, hence revolutionizing the traditional approach to itinerary planning.

-Deep Q-Networks (DQN) have been instrumental in allowing the application of Q-learning to complex tasks with large state and action spaces by approximating the Q-value function with neural networks.
-When extending to the multi-agent domain, the scenario gets intricate due to the concurrent actions and strategies of multiple agents

-source code is not available in GitHub yet.
+Deep Q-Networks (DQN) have revolutionized the reinforcement learning landscape by using neural networks to approximate Q-value functions, addressing tasks with large state and action spaces.
+One of the most challenging computational optimization problems in computer science, especially in the realm of travel, is the Traveling Salesman Problem (TSP).
+This study introduces the Qtrip algorithm, which leverages DQNs to optimize travel itineraries.
+Unlike traditional methods, Qtrip can accommodate an infinite range of user- specific preferences, offering highly personalized travel routes.
+By integrating a multi-agent system, we tap into the collective intelligence of Multi-Agent Deep Q-Networks (MADQNs).
+Aggregating insights from multiple agents during training, the Qtrip algorithm improves robustness and accuracy in itinerary optimization.
+Our initial results highlight the potential of MADQNs not just for reimagining TSP formulations but also for innovating adaptive, user-focused travel optimization techniques in modern computing.